rescript-labs/decco/README.md

 # Decco

-## Latest version: v0.2
+## Latest version: v1.0
+**The latest version of Decco only works with BS6 and above!**

-**decco has been updated to support BS6!** If you need to use decco with BS5, install version ^0.1.0.
+If you need to use decco with BS5, install version ^0.1.0 by [following the old ReadMe here](https://github.com/reasonml-labs/decco/blob/0452fc42fa4cd4230d394c718e7f62a0384ce045/README.md).

 ## What is it?